-Vedder Hall, completed in 1965, is named in honor of Lee N. and Grace Q. Vedder in recognition of the transfer to the University of the assets of the foundation that they endowed.
+Vedder Hall, completed in 1965, is named in honor of Lee N. and Grace Q. Vedder in recognition of the transfer to the University pf the assets of the foundation that they endowed.
 It is home to more than 350 residents, most of whom live in double rooms.
 The building was completely renovated during the spring and summer of 2022.

-Bucknell West/West Apartments, a complex of 35 individual modular units, was established in four phases from 1974 to 1984.
-In December 2022, 14 of the modular housing units were razed, and two apartment-style residence halls with space to house 140 students opened in fall 2023.
-In December 2023, 16 additional units were razed in phase two of the project, making space for two more apartment-style residence halls, which opened in fall 2024, housing an additional 140 students.
-In December 2024, the final five modular units were razed to provide space for a fifth building.
-This new four-story building will provide housing for 94 more students.
-Each apartment consists of four single bedrooms, a kitchen, a bathroom, and a living area.
-It is anticipated that each of the five buildings will receive Leadership in Energy and Environmental Design (https://www.usgbc.org/leed/) (LEED) Silver Certification.
+Bucknell West/West Apartments, a complex of 35 individual modular units, was established in four phases from 1974-1984.
+In December 2022, 14 of the modular housing units were razed and two apartment-style residence halls with space to house 140 students were opened in fall 2023.
+In December 2023, 16 additional mods were razed in phase 2 of this project.
+This makes space for two more apartment-style residence halls, capable of housing an additional 140 students, to be opened in fall 2024.
+Each apartment consists of four single bedrooms, kitchen, bathroom and living area.